 Australian Institute of Health and Welfare (AIHW) 2021, Higher education and vocational education, viewed 27 October 2021, https://pp.aihw.gov.au/reports/australias-welfare/higher-education-and-vocational-education

 Get citations as an Endnote file:

-Higher levels of educational attainment tend to be associated with increased likelihood of being employed, being in good health, and reporting life satisfaction (OECD 2016b, 2018).
-Higher educational attainment is also associated with higher earnings, with tertiary educated adults earning 54% more than their secondary-educated peers (OECD 2018).
+Higher levels of educational attainment tend to be associated with increased likelihood of being employed, and higher earnings (OECD 2018).
+On average across OECD countries, adults with a tertiary degree earn 54% more than their secondary-educated peers (OECD 2018).

 In Australia, non-school education can be broken into two categories:

 For the characteristics of higher education and VET providers and students, see Table 1.

 Number of students

 Percentage who are Aboriginal and Torres Strait Islander students